emarcey/cicerone/glossary/brewing.md

 	* removed portion goes into kettle, heated near boiling
 		* later added back to mash tun
 * **Well-modified:** a well modified malt is a malt in which the starch is already liberated from the cellular structure, and is available for brewing.
+* **Whirlpool hops:** hops added immediately after boil to dissolve hops with minimal evaporation.
+They get their name because most contact with wort is in whirlpool (even though they are usually added to kettle before wort is transferred)
+* **Whole Hops:** baled, dried hops without further processing used for centuries before technological advances
 * **Yorkshire Square:** a fermentation vessel originating in northern England
 	* traditionally made of stone, then slate, now stainless steel
 	* cubic shape between 50hl (traditional) and 250-300hl (modern)